Search

 • A renewed appreciation for the night sky, now visible once again.

 This case study demonstrates how a simple change in lighting fixtures can have a profound impact on a community’s well-being and connection to the natural world.
+To learn more about how light distribution affects communities, explore our essential guide to light distribution types.

 Case Study 2: The Glare-Free Shopping Mall